iqraAmin/GiottoDB/README.md

 #### 2. Closing and reconnecting the backend

-A specified backend can be closed by using `closeBackend()` along with a specific backend ID.
+A specified backend can be closed by using `dbBackendClose()` along with a specific backend ID.
 Omitting any IDs will close all current GiottoDB backends.

 Backend closing is typically not necessary to be manually run.
 All backends and associated connections will be finalized at session close.